fstrauf/txApp/posts/private-expense-tracking-without-big-tech.md

 If you need to share financial information (with a partner, accountant, or financial adviser), create summary views that don't include detailed transaction data.

 ## Setting Up Your Private System (Step-by-Step)

+Want to skip the setup?
+[Grab our pre-built, privacy-focused Google Sheet template here](/fuck-you-money-sheet).

 ### **Step 1: Create Your Tracking Sheet (30 minutes)**